Pacfish Infish Biological Opinion Seasonal Biological Science Tech- Multiple Positions

-The incumbent will serve as member of the PIBO Monitoring Program team.
+The incumbent will serve alongside members of the PIBO Monitoring Program team.
 The project’s goal is to evaluate the status and trend of aquatic and riparian habitat on lands managed by the Forest Service, Bureau of Land Management and other federal agencies within the Interior Columbia River and Upper Missouri River basins.
 The PIBO program collects data on approximately 450 streams each year, located throughout the states of Oregon, Washington, Idaho, Utah, Nevada, and Montana.
 During the summer months the incumbent is required to work remotely for 8 consecutive days, followed by a 6 day break.
 This is a field based job requiring living, hiking, and working in remote areas with uneven terrain and inclement weather conditions.

-Stream Technician position responsibilities include an intensive reach scale stream survey.
+Biological Science Technician (Fish) position responsibilities include an intensive reach scale stream survey.
 Using one of the most rigorously tested sampling protocols available, technicians collect information on a variety of stream attributes including habitat formations, channel geometry, substrate size, stream bank characteristics, gradient, water chemistry, large woody debris, and macroinvertebrate assemblages.
 To qualify, incumbent must have course work or experience in natural resource management; especially fisheries, water resources, and stream morphology.